Tour start → end dates | Price | Enquire |

 Meals Included: Breakfast, Lunch

-Day 8: Swakopmund, Namibia
+Swakopmund, Namibia

 Accommodation: Amanpuri Backpackers or similar

-Meals: No meals will be provided today
+Meals: No meals will be provided today, offering you the chance to sample the local cuisine

-Day 9: Swakopmund – Spitzkoppe, Namibia
+Swakopmund – Spitzkoppe, Namibia

-In the morning we make our way north to the granite rocks of Spitzkoppe.
+In the morning, we make our way north to the granite rocks of Spitzkoppe.
 You can explore on foot and spend the evening relaxing while looking up at the beautiful night’s sky!
 We will be roughing a bit in the bush tonight with long-drop toilets and no running water.

 Accommodation: Spitzkoppe Rest Camp or similar